 Use clarifying statements such as, “I hear you saying…” or, “Am I correct in understanding…?” to confirm that you are both standing on the same side of the house.

-Effective communication in conflict requires two important skills, (1) learning to ask the right questions, and (2) knowing how to craft and deliver an “I-statement,” which frames your response in a first-person perspective.
+Effective communication in conflict requires two essential skills: (1) learning to ask the right questions and (2) knowing how to craft and deliver an “I-statement,” which frames your response in a first-person perspective.

-As a leader, asking questions allows the other person to take ownership for his/her attitude or action, and reduces the perception of blame, therefore lessening the presence of defensiveness.
-Crafting questions that promote conversation versus condemnation, and using communication that provides space to see beyond the action or attitude in question, will often prove to be most beneficial.
-In many of these cases, individuals will come to see the error in their ways and self-select an appropriate action or response to the problematic situation.
+As a leader, asking questions allows the other person to take ownership of their attitude or action and reduces the perception of blame, lessening defensiveness.
+Crafting questions that promote conversation versus condemnation and using communication that provides space to see beyond the action or attitude in question will often be most beneficial.
+Individuals usually see the error and self-select an appropriate action or response to the problematic situation.

-In the Bible, we can read about Jesus providing example to this type of communication through his use of parables.
-He asks questions to guide the thought process of those with whom he is speaking.
+In the Bible, we can read about Jesus providing examples of this type of communication through his parables.
+He asks questions to guide the thoughts of those he is speaking with.
 The parable of the Rich Young Ruler comes to mind (Mark 10:17-31).
-This young man self-selects his own consequence because he is not willing to take the steps necessary to adjust his perspective.
-Jesus then asks a question of the disciples, causing them to reflect and respond with a tangible act of commitment.
+This young man self-selects his consequence because he is unwilling to take the steps necessary to adjust his perspective.
+Jesus then asks the disciples a question, causing them to reflect and respond with a tangible act of commitment.

 Establish a solution

-When a particular behavior or attitude is not apparent to the individual needing correction, the leader must choose a phrase that will clearly communicate the problematic issue and its effects to the other.
+When a particular behavior or attitude is not apparent to the individual needing correction, the leader must choose a phrase to communicate the problematic issue and its effects to the other.
 Using an “I-statement” can accomplish this goal.
 “I-statements” eliminate the “you” and reduce the risk of blame and shame.

-A tremendous amount of our leadership centers on the stewardship and development of those entrusted to our care — our employees and/or volunteers.
-As leaders we have the privilege of modeling a process of conflict management that corrects in love, promotes dignity, and produces trust.
+Much of our leadership centers on the stewardship and development of those entrusted to our care — our employees and volunteers.
+As leaders, we are privileged to model a conflict management process that corrects in love, promotes dignity, and produces trust.

-Will you commit with me to share a healthy view of conflict, and to engage in P-E-A-C-E in an effort to produce a workplace environment that will marry conflict with godly wisdom and effective communication?
+Will you commit with me to share a healthy view of conflict and to engage in P-E-A-C-E to produce a workplace environment that will marry conflict with godly wisdom and effective communication?